Susquehanna University Partnership

 Live Stake Collaborative

-Susquehanna University has also partnered with Chesapeake Conservancy on a live stake collaborative since its creation in spring 2019.
-The live stake collaborative leverages volunteers to collect and distribute streamside tree planting materials – free of charge – to local conservation partners.
-Susquehanna University provides refrigerated storage space for the collaborative, while students serve as project coordinators and volunteers for collection events.
-In our pilot year, the collaborative distributed over 28,000 free tree cuttings, resulting in the planting over 10 acres of streamside forest valued at over $42,000.
-Images below are of live stake cutting events with Susquehanna University students.
+Susquehanna University has also partnered with Chesapeake Conservancy on a Live Stake Collaborative since its creation in the spring of 2019.
+The Live Stake Collaborative leverages volunteers to collect and distribute streamside tree planting materials – free of charge – to local conservation partners.
+Susquehanna University provides refrigerated storage space for the collaborative, while students serve as leaders and volunteers for collection events.
+In our pilot year, the collaborative distributed over 28,000 free tree cuttings, resulting in the planting of over 10 acres of streamside forest valued at over $42,000.